lxriscute0501/SUSTech_CS109_Project_Klotski-Puzzle/README_en.md

 │   │   └── SoundEffect.java            # Movement sound effect and victory clapping sound effect
 │   ├── view/
 │   │   ├── game/
+│   │   │    ├── BackgroundPanel.java   # Add background picture
-│   │   │    ├── BoxComponent.java      # Sets the position and pattern of each block
+│   │   │    ├── BoxComponent.java      # Set the position and pattern of each block
-│   │   │    ├── GameFrame.java         # Configures various labels and buttons of the game interface
+│   │   │    ├── GameFrame.java         # Configure various labels and buttons of the game interface
-│   │   │    ├── GamePanel.java         # Responds to block selection and movement, sets tool buttons, updates the step count and time labels, and also counts the steps here
+│   │   │    ├── GamePanel.java         # Respond to block selection and movement, sets tool buttons, updates the step count and time labels, and also counts the steps here
-│   │   │    └── ListenerPanel.java     # Implements responses to keyboard and mouse inputs
+│   │   │    ├── ListenerPanel.java     # Implement responses to keyboard and mouse inputs
+│   │   │    └── ObstacleComponent.java # Set obstacle blocks
 │   │   ├── login/
 │   │   │    ├── LevelFrame.java        # Select level after starting a new game, randomly choose 3 images from each difficulty level
 │   │   │    ├── LoginFrame.java        # Set the functions of four buttons, verify and store user information